....

 I see you were paying attention!

-Don drove me to Caritas Carney, because that was the hospital closest to where he lived.
+He drove me to Caritas Carney, because that was the hospital closest to where he lived.
 I spent the rest of the morning and part of the afternoon there.
 While they were treating me, a Boston police officer dropped by to ask me questions.
 She commented that this was the worst dog mauling she’d ever seen.
 (Another fat milestone in my otherwise thin resume.)

 I told the officer what I could.
 I'm glad Don was on hand to provide her and the medical staff additional information concerning the attack, the dog’s owners, etc. It hadn't dawned on me till then that I didn't know Don's house address, or his phone number.
 Leastways, not without my address book, which I'd left in my suitcase.
 Good thing the dog hadn't abducted me, 'cause I didn't have a map on me either and would never have found my way back.

 The doctors at Carney did as much for me as they could for me.
 They cleaned and identified my wounds—not an easy task, what with the volume of facial foliage they had to rummage through to find what they were looking for.
 They hooked me up to an IV, fed me pain killers, and worked feverishly to mend a punctured artery (called a “pumper”) that was leaking blood into my left cheek, causing it to swell like a blowfish.
 They told me that if Rory's chops had landed but a fraction of an inch over some, half my face would have been paralyzed.
-In fact, it wasn't until they had me smile on both my right and left sides of my mouth that they knew for certain that those crucial nerves or muscles (thankfully!) had not been damaged.
+In fact, it wasn't until they had me smile on both the right and left sides of my mouth that they knew for certain that those crucial nerves or muscles (thankfully!) had not been damaged.

 Were you scared?